stallman-j/LaTekonomer/README.md

     - If you haven't done this before and are using this project as an excuse to learn some GitHub but aren't planning on using this with R, the <a href = "https://docs.github.com/en/get-started/start-your-journey/about-github-and-git" > GitHub docs </a> are a good place to get started.
 I occasionally use <a href = "https://www.sublimemerge.com/" > Sublime Merge </a> as a Git client.
 4. Assuming you've either gone off to <strong> Happy Git </strong> and come back or figured out your Gitting on your own, you're ready to fork the <strong> LaTekonomer </strong> repository using your Git bash terminal.
 If you don't know what the Git bash terminal is, you did not successfully complete Step 2.
    - You can bring up the Git terminal either in RStudio -> Terminal (next to the "Console" tab), or in your Applications go to Git and click on Git Bash, which should open up a free-floating terminal.
-   - You do <strong> NOT </strong> want the Windows PowerShell terminal or whatever it is that Mac uses.
+   - You do <strong> NOT </strong> want the Windows PowerShell terminal or whatever it is that Mac uses (I think?
+To do: Ask Mac users who use Git how they use the terminal).
 5. Go to the <a href="https://github.com/stallman-j/LaTekonomer"> repository page for LaTekonomer. </a>
 6. Under the "Fork" option, click "Create a new fork"